therezacuet/MindWellnessChat-Challenge/README.md

 ## Improvement & known issues
 - Test cases are not written for the backend and frontend.
-- The backend is not fully dockerized.
-Only the nodejs server is dockerized.
 - UI can be improved and more features can be added.